The Best Birding in Cape May and Lewes

 Miss Chris Kayaks and Paddleboards

 Paddle the local waterways searching for seasonal species in a kayak from Miss Chris Kayaks and Paddleboards.
-Single kayak rental is $25, plus $5 for each additional hour.
-Or you can join a naturalist-led two-hour morning or sunset kayak tour of Cape Island Creek ($40), and you might even spot an elusive clapper rail.
+Single kayak rental is $28, plus $5 for each additional hour, double kayaks are available at $40, plus $10 each additional hour.
+Or you can join a naturalist-led two-hour morning or sunset kayak tour of Cape Island Creek (prices begin at $45), and you might even spot an elusive clapper rail.
+Check Miss Chris Kayaks website for all offerings and additional pricing information.

 Location: Miss Chris Marina,1212 Wilson Drive, Cape May, NJ